 In our 33-plus years of experience helping DSD businesses run more efficiently, we have seen and assisted all kinds of business models in making their operations run more smoothly and efficiently.
 After all, that's the goal of our Solid Route Accounting™ software.
 In all these businesses, though, one thing is constant.
 The faster a salesperson can move through a customer's site, the more stops they can make in a day.
 This translates into real dollars for your business that can be seen near immediately.

-How to improve your salesperson's efficiency is what this article is all about.
-What you might find surprising, though, is that this will actually have very little to do with your salespersons!
-This report will show you how to make small changes within your Solid Route Accounting™ software to shave seconds, minutes, and by week's end hours off of your salesperson's work without having to increase their responsibilities.
+This article is about how to improve your salesperson's efficiency.
+What you might find surprising is that this will actually have very little to do with your salespersons!
+This report will show you how to make small changes within your Solid Route Accounting™ software to shave seconds, minutes, and by week's end hours off your salesperson's work without increasing their responsibilities.

 This may seem like the less obvious place to start when talking about salesperson efficiency.
-After all, the salesperson only has to select a customer once when making an invoice, as opposed to inventory where they're adding tens, even hundreds of items to a single invoice.
+After all, the salesperson only has to select a customer once when making an invoice, as opposed to inventory, where they're adding tens, even hundreds of items, to a single invoice.
 Yet, if a person makes 20 invoices in a day, this is a step that they're doing 20 times a day, 100 times a week, and 2,000 times a month.
-Suddenly shaving two seconds off this process is saving them an hour of work.
+Suddenly shaving two seconds off this process saves them an hour of work.